This bike is a 1972 Yamaha XS650 or "XS2".

 Phone: (360) 386-9374

-This bike has been a bit of a labor of love for us.
+This bike is a bit of a hybrid.

-The body work consists of a Champion style tank provided by Gopher Glass and a Champion seat provided by Noone Enterprises.
+The body work consists of a fiberglass Champion seat and a steel fuel tank.

 IF INTERESTED PLEASE CALL TO SET UP A TIME